bengal865/2425-python/classes/inheritance-lesson-plan.md

 1. Why is inheritance a useful concept in object-oriented programming? (**Answer:** It promotes code reuse, reduces redundancy, and allows for creating specialized classes from general ones.)
 2. What happens when a method is overridden in a subclass? (**Answer:** The subclass's definition of the method takes precedence over the inherited version from the superclass.)
-2. Can a subclass access attributes
+3. Can a subclass access attributes and methods defined in the superclass?
+(Answer: Yes, a subclass inherits all attributes and methods from the superclass.
+It can access and use them directly, or override them if needed.)